Have other questions or comments?

 I’m sorry, but I’m not doing any conventions in 2018.

 Unfortunately, I don’t have time in my schedule right now to do commissions.
 Sorry!

 - How much do you charge for a sketch at cons?

 I no longer do sketches at cons as my schedule just doesn’t allow it.

 - Can I buy your original art?

 I work completely digitally now, but sometimes will sell one-off artist proof prints of inked pages on request.
 You can read about artist proofs on David Marquez’s website: http://davidmarquez.bigcartel.com/about-artist-s-proofs.

 - Will you sign my comics?

 Sure!
-I have many upcoming appearances as you can see on the Connect/Appearances page, just stop by and I’ll be happy to sign anything…er, within reason.
+When I do a public appearance (which you can check out on the Connect/Appearances page), just stop by and I’ll be happy to sign anything…er, within reason.
 I don’t do signings via mail.